joshnothum/black_keys_analysis/README.md

 # Black Keys Charts

-Lyrical analysis of The Black Keys.
+Lyrical analysis of The Black Keys using regex and Chart.js.

 ## Built With

-AngularJS, Chart.js
+AngularJS, Chart.js, Bulma

 ## Getting Started